-- What geochemical changes occur when natural gas migrates into shallow fresh-water aquifers in northeastern British Columbia?
+- What geochemical changes occur when natural gas migrates into shallow freshwater aquifers in northeastern BC?

-This project provides research needed to support responsible development of BC’s shale gas resources.
-It will help to better determine and mitigate the risks associated with this development, to improve monitoring and will guide future remediation work.
+This project provides research needed to support the responsible development of BC’s unconventional natural gas resources.
+It helps to better determine and mitigate the risks associated with this development, improve monitoring and guide future remediation work.

-The project is simulating a leaking gas well by releasing gases into a controlled environment and studying how gases travel through different sediment types, and what impact this has.
-Initial test releases use an inert gas such as nitrogen and a ‘tracer’ to test sampling methods before methane is released into the ground.
-Water and gas sampling is followed by ongoing monitoring techniques, including: geophysics, hydrogeology, geochemistry, microbiology, and micrometeorology.
-The project involves and is supported by government agencies to ensure that there will be no impacts to drinking water.Show more
+The project simulated a leaking gas well by releasing natural gas into a controlled environment and studying how gases travel through different sediment types and what impacts, if any, this has on shallow groundwater.
+Initial test releases used an inert gas such as nitrogen and a ‘tracer’ to test sampling methods before natural gas was released into the subsurface at a specific depth in a confined aquifer.

-This project is a core component of the UBC Energy and Environment Research Initiative (EERI), a field focused research program directed by Dr. Roger Beckie and Dr. Aaron Cahill at the Department of Earth, Ocean and Atmospheric Sciences.
-Additional funding is provided by Natural Resources Canada and the BC Oil and Gas Commission. http://eeri.ubc.ca.
-The project team includes scientists from University of Calgary and Simon Fraser University.
+This project was a core component of the University of British Columbia Energy and Environment Research Initiative (EERI), a field-focused research program directed by Dr. Roger Beckie and Dr. Aaron Cahill (now at Heriot Watt University) at the Department of Earth, Ocean and Atmospheric Sciences.
+Additional funding was provided by Natural Resources Canada and the BC Oil and Gas Commission.
+The project team included scientists from University of Calgary and Simon Fraser University.